How to Mitigate Spear-Phishing via the FileFlex Enterprise Zero Trust Platform

 - The user then opens the attachment or clicks the link.

-- The malicious payload itself will be a self-propagating trojan, keylogger, worm, spyware or rootkit to steal the user’s credentials.
+- The malicious payload itself will be a self-propagating trojan, keylogger, worm, spyware, or a rootkit to steal the user’s credentials.

 - The credentials are then used by attackers for lateral movement to explore and move across a network to further infect computers/servers/targets of interest.